One was a cheese-wit [Jesuit] priest and the other a gentleman who’d plotted against the Queen.

 The priest perswaded his keeper with golden arguments (I mean good coin) to allow him to visit his new friend.
 Whiles he was there he saw how convenient his friend’s chamber was to the moat.

-This priest did not lack for friends that were not imprisoned.
+This priest did not lack for friends.
 He hatcht a plot.

 He writ and arrkst his friends if they were willing to come to the Tower by night and bring a rope.
 They were to tie one end of the rope to a stake.

-And he told them he and his friend would throw down a lead ball with one end of a piece of stout string tied to it.
+And he told them he and his fellow prisoner would throw down a lead ball with one end of a piece of stout string tied to it.
 The helpers would know where the lead ball fell by its sound.

 They were to tie the string to the free end of the rope.
 Then the priest and his new friend would use the string to pull the rope up.

 The first night the helpers came in their boat a man from a house that lay nigh took them for fishermen.
 He greeted them, and they durst do nowt until they were sure he was a-bed.
 By then it was too late.

 They left, but the river had riz so high they were near drowned by the torrents ’neath the bridge.
 Honest folk who heard their cries had much ado to save them with ropes and boats of their own.

 The priest’s helpers were not discouraged.
 They came again.
 That night all went well.
 The priest and his friend pulled up the rope and fastened it to a great gun on the roof.
 His friend clamb down the rope right well.

 The priest followed, but near fell off.
 He hung a whiles above the water, fearing he could go no further.
 He was a long, heavy man, and sore from his tortures.
 When his feet touched the Tower’s outer wall, he lacked the strength to shift his body onto it.